 Retail Sensing are a UK-based technology manufacturing company.
 Our head office is in Manchester.

 Our Smart City devices use our own video analytics algorithm to detect pedestrians, bicycles and vehicles.
 They include data logging hardware and Internet-of-Things connectivity.

 The ISO9001 quality approved system is implemented around the city and sends real time data to “Brokers”.
-The brokers process the data and makes it available to all end users.
+The brokers process the data and make it available to all end users.

-We're currently involved in smart city projects in California, Australia, Canada and the UK.
+We're currently involved in smart city projects around the world including California, Australia, Canada and the UK.